- Joining the pension

 Your payment choicesHow much should you pay?

-It’s up to you - as long as you meet any minimum payment levels.
+It's up to you - as long as you meet any minimums set.
 But remember, paying in a little bit more now could make a big difference when you retire.

 You've worked hard all your life to get to this point, so it makes sense to get the most from your pension with a little preparation and planning.
 There's lots of helpful information right here, including a step by step guide to help you figure out what you should do when.

-Your pension is normally a long term investment and you usually can't withdraw money until you retire.
-As with any investment, the value can go up or down and may be worth less than what was paid in.
+Your pension is normally a long term investment and you usually can't withdraw money until the age of 55 (may be subject to change).
+As with any investment, the value can go down as well as up and may be worth less than what was paid in.